Nice to meet you!

 After we were married, we saved our money for an amazing vacation.
 Once we had saved enough, we spent it all.

-*Very close representation
+Very close representation of our kitchen

 I am committed to looking back in 5 years time and saying “Wow, thank goodness we decided to prioritize our savings.”
 My next few posts will cover some of the specifics of what we have, what we want, and how we plan to get there.
 I hope you’ll join us on our journey to achieve Millionaire status by 2030; the clock is ticking – 4,375 days to go.